brugaltheelder/wildmanprogramming/README.md

 # Notes
+time_limit is the number of movements/variations you plan on doing, each assumed to be 1 minute

+only_isolation --> if true, only chooses L and R isloation exercises

+only_alternating --> if true, only chooses alternating exercises

+level_lower_bound and level_upper_bound are bounds on the complexity of movement

 order_by_level sorts the exercises in order of least complex to most complex

 randomize_RL randomizes if L or R comes first in exercises that have a left and right version.
 If set to false, it defaults to left-first.

 reverse_RL will set R to first for exercise that have L and R components

+print_urls will print links to Wildman's videos for each movement

 # Disclaimer